-In conventional IVF, the woman’s cycle is shut down into effectively into a temporary menopausal state before she is given higher dose stimulating drugs to ripen multiple eggs.
+In conventional IVF, the woman’s cycle is shut down into effectively a temporary menopausal state before she is given higher dose stimulating drugs to ripen multiple eggs.
 In this method, daily injections are given for 3-4 weeks.
 Up to a maximum of three embryos (between 1-3) resulting from egg collection and fertilisation are then put back into the womb within the same cycle, while any spare embryos suitable for freezing are frozen.
-Mild IVF on the other hand only includes 5-9 days of low-dose stimulating drugs in a woman’s natural cycle without making her menopausal.
+Mild IVF on the other hand only includes 5-9 days of lower dose stimulating drugs in a woman’s natural cycle without making her menopausal.
 In segmentation of mild IVF cycle, the embryos are put back in a separate Natural cycle.

 Why choose CREATE Fertility?

 'I would be happy to recommend CREATE to anyone'

 I would also be happy to recommend CREATE to anyone who has had the same challenges as us getting pregnant.
 We would like to thank all the staff for their part in helping us to achieve our dream outcome.